tuist/decks/decks/03.2024-xcode-challenges/slides.md

 1. Broadly used != Being suitable for scale (e.g. Swift Macros)
 2. Optimizations require explicitness.
 Apple leans on implicitness to provide convenience
+3. More implicit configuration resolved at build time == More unpredictable behaviours
 3. Swift Package Manager is a package manager, not a solution for project management at scale
 4. Making Xcode work at scale with little cost is feasible, we do it at Tuist

 ---
 ---